 From Reykjavik, stay to the north along the Ring Road till you reach Borgarnes.
 While heading inland, you’ll come across Deildartunguhver Hot Spring, Hraunfossar (The Lava Falls) and Husafell before you reach Vidgelmir.

 In fact, historians have come across human artifacts belonging to the Viking Age in the cave.
-Exiling the outcast was the prominent form of penalty imposed back then, thereby forcing outlaws to take cover in the caves.
+Exiling the outcast was the prominent form of the penalty imposed back then, thereby forcing outlaws to take cover in the caves.
 Tourists can see these artifacts in the National Museum of Iceland alongside other interesting items obtained from Viðgelmir and the rest of Iceland.

 To be closer to Vidgelmir, plan a stay in Reykholt and Husafell.
 Both of these towns have a great variety of hotels, guesthouses and campsites.